 The same exceptions apply for medically necessary contact lens solution.

-Can You Put Contact Solution in a Travel Bottle?
+Avoid Putting Contact Solution in a Travel Bottle

 While you can transfer contact solution from a larger bottle into a smaller, travel-friendly sized bottle to adhere to TSA regulations, it is not recommended.

 This is because contact lens solution is sterile, so you may introduce contaminants as you transfer the solution, which would be very bad for your eyes.